The Phantom Reckoning

 Hockenberry’s essay is titled, simply, “Exile”; it is published in the pages of a national magazine.
 It contains rueful references to Hockenberry’s post-#MeToo “life sentence” and “solitary confinement”; these are coupled with references to Hockenberry’s fear that the people he meets, when out in public—on the streets of New York, at a piano recital he gave to demonstrate the results of the lessons he has been taking for the sake of self-improvement—are silently judging him.
 It does not seem to have occurred to the essay’s author, or indeed to its editors, that in these juxtapositions lurks a profound and revealing irony.

 “Self-awareness” is a term that can be somewhat misleading: To be self-aware, in the way most people think of the quality, isn’t to be conscious of the self so much as it is to be conscious of the other.
 It is to understand oneself as an agent of action in the world, a fleshy flapper of butterfly wings whose activities will, as a simple matter of physics, affect things for everyone else.
 Hockenberry’s essay is notable because it is at once supremely self-centered—If you know anything about me, John Hockenberry—and, at the same time, profoundly lacking in self-awareness.
-It might have offered a detailed and honest accounting both of and by someone who has been accused of misconduct: an act of contrition, made not for purposes of easy exoneration, but because the hard work of accountability can double as a small gesture of respect to those who have been harmed by misbehavior.
-A reckoning not at scale, but in kind.
+It is a classic document of phantom reckoning: It might have offered a detailed and honest accounting both of and by someone who has been accused of misconduct—an act of contrition, made not for purposes of easy exoneration, but because the hard work of accountability can double as a small gesture of respect to those who have been harmed by misbehavior.
+But: It did not.

-But there is here, as there are in so many other places, a wide gulf between what might have been and what was finally given.
-Reading “Exile”—an essay that, soon after it brags and vents, goes on to breeze over the specific stories the women told about Hockenberry’s behavior, as if they are irrelevant to the core of the story, which is the author’s own suffering—all I could do was feel tremendously sad: primarily for the women who spoke out only to have their voices muffled once again; but also for the reckoning that “Exile” might have offered, had it been able to expand its empathies.
+Instead, there is in the essay, as there have been in so many other places, a wide gulf between what might have been and what was finally given.
+Reading “Exile”—a work that, soon after it brags and vents, goes on to breeze over the stories the women told about Hockenberry’s behavior as apparently irrelevant to the core of the story, which is the author’s own suffering—all I could do was feel tremendously sad: primarily for the women who spoke out only to have their voices muffled once again; but also for the reckoning that “Exile” might have offered, had it been better able to expand its empathies.
 Hockenberry has been confined to a wheelchair since the age of 19; he discusses in the essay how complicated sex has been for him, because of that confinement; he shares that, as an 8th grader, he was molested by a strange man in a theater, during a matinee of Psycho.

 Hockenberry takes for granted that this allegation of his own status as a victim of assault will be believed by his readers; that assumption, of course, is a reflection of his privilege.
 It does not extend, of course, to the women who accused him.
-“My mission here in part,” Hockenberry writes, despite his previous acknowledgements of his misconduct, “is to let you know a lot more of the truth about me and to deny what you may have heard that is false but gets repeated over and over without challenge.”
-He contradicts, in part, the assertions of the women who accused him; Harper’s addresses the discrepancy by including the women’s perspectives as footnotes in Hockenberry’s story. (“2.
+“My mission here in part,” Hockenberry writes, despite his previous acknowledgments of his misconduct, “is to let you know a lot more of the truth about me and to deny what you may have heard that is false but gets repeated over and over without challenge.”
+He broadly contradicts the assertions of the women who accused him; Harper’s addresses the discrepancy by including the women’s perspectives as … footnotes in Hockenberry’s story. (“2.
 Both women dispute the characterization of these events in this account and claim they have been downplayed.”)

 And so the women, once again, are relegated to the margins.
 Hockenberry writes that, because of his ordeal, he newly understands Lolita and newly appreciates Andrea Dworkin and newly finds himself qualified to lead a crucial conversation about America’s changing sexual mores; “in the din of anger and rejection of me and my ideas that I expect will come,” he writes—in this, at least, Hockenberry has correctly appraised the situation—“even the whisper of agreement that a new modern concept of romance might be worth pursuing could turn out to be more important than anything I accomplished in my career in journalism.”

-As for the women on the receiving end of all these butterfly-flappings: They are treated, yet again, as complications—to Hockenberry himself, but also to the earned ease of his redemption.
+As for the women on the receiving end of all these butterfly-flappings: They are treated, yet again, as complications—to Hockenberry himself, but also to the ease of his own redemption.
 Mere bumps on the road that our hero must travel as he seeks the future that is his birthright.

 * * *

 America is a land of phantoms.
-Shapeless monsters; shaded truths; lies that are polished until they take the shine of myth; betrayals that insinuate themselves into the systems of things; possibilities foreclosed—to be American is to be haunted at once by the roads traveled and the routes ignored.
+Shapeless monsters; shaded truths; lies that are polished until they take the shine of myth; betrayals that insinuate themselves into the systems of things; bright possibilities foreclosed—to be American is to be haunted at once by the roads traveled and the routes ignored.
+What might the world look like, now, had things gone just a little differently?
+What might it have been, had those who shaped it done better?
 For #MeToo, for its part, the wraiths are emboldened each time abusers are welcomed back under the false pretenses of “redemption”; each time their enablers decline to hold them to full account; each time survivors are erased from the story; each time systems of power fall victim, once again, to the workings of selective amnesia.
 Shadows, shame, small acts of willful ignorance: This is how the status quo maintains its status.
 This is why the world, briefly shaken, so often settles back into its familiar grooves.

 There have been forward movements this year, yes: meaningful ones, lasting ones, ones that have vast implications for the broader culture.
 Harvey Weinstein is awaiting trial, in New York City, for rape.
 Bill Cosby was convicted of aggravated indecent assault, and is currently awaiting sentencing.
 Louis C.K. lost distribution for I Love You, Daddy.
 Eric Schneiderman resigned as New York’s attorney general.
 Roy Moore failed (narrowly) in his bid to join the U.S. Senate.
 CBS, shortly after it announced the departure of Les Moonves, followed up with the removal of Jeff Fager, another executive who had been accused of harassment by multiple women.
 There have been so many such job-losses, indeed, that many people—with the precise brand of indignant overreaction that has traditionally been dismissed as a symptom of “hysterical” womanhood—have accused #MeToo of over-stepping, of life-sentencing, and, indeed, of life-taking.
 (He doesn’t deserve to be wiped off the face of the Earth, these advocates of measured reason cry, perhaps of Louis C.K., perhaps while watching one of the several C.K. specials currently available on Netflix.)